FRC-Utilities/QDriverStation/lib/LibDS/README.md

 This section includes:

-- A configurable UDP server/client
 - A configurable NetConsole client
-- A system for registering and managing joysticks
-- An one-second watchdog that resets the current protocol if it expires
+- An dynamic watchdog that resets the current protocol if it expires
-- A network discovery service, which also includes an integrated mDNS responder service
+- A configurable IP/network scanner used by each protocol to find the robot.
 - A 'base' protocol, which implements all the functions except interpreting robot packets and generating client packets
-- A threaded timer system, which regulates different processes in the library, your applicaiton can access this system too

 #### Protocols section